 Undergraduate and Masters Teaching

-In 2019, Dr Corbett was awarded the McCall MacBain Foundation Outstanding Contribution to Teaching Excellence Award.
+In 2019, Prof. Corbett was awarded the McCall MacBain Foundation Outstanding Contribution to Teaching Excellence Award.

 - Dante Studies (particularly Dante’s theology)

 - 19th-21st century Catholic theology (particularly the Leonine renaissance in Thomistic Studies, and the history of Catholic theology up to and including Vatican II and its reception).

 - Theological aesthetics, and theology and the arts across all periods

 Rosemary Williams, ‘Durandus and Dante: a Theology of the Liturgy in Poetry’.

 Bradley Buck, ‘English Thomism and the Inklings: The Influence of Early Twentieth Century English Thomism on Chesterton, Tolkien, and Lewis’.